NetworkBlockDevice/nbd/doc/proto.md

     requested length, and *status* of 0 rather than reporting the error.

-    The type of information requested by the client is determined by the request flags, as follows:

-    1. Block provisioning status

-    Upon receiving an `NBD_CMD_BLOCK_STATUS` command with the flag `NBD_FLAG_STATUS_DIRTY` clear, the server MUST return the provisioning status of the device, where the status field of each descriptor is determined by the following bits (all four combinations of these two bits are possible):
+    Upon receiving an `NBD_CMD_BLOCK_STATUS` command, the server MUST return the status of the device, where the status field of each descriptor is determined by the following bits (all combinations of these bits are possible):

-      - `NBD_STATE_HOLE` (bit 0); if set, the block represents a hole (and future writes to that area may cause fragmentation or encounter an `ENOSPC` error); if clear, the block is allocated or the server could not otherwise determine its status.
+      - `NBD_STATE_HOLE` (bit 0): if set, the block represents a hole (and future writes to that area may cause fragmentation or encounter an `ENOSPC` error); if clear, the block is allocated or the server could not otherwise determine its status.
 Note